A plausible mechanism of muscle stabilization in stall conditions: The model of a half-sarcomere

 Following HS, we model a half-sarcomere as a collection of $N$ interacting cross-bridges, but we supplement the mean-field interaction introduced of HS by a competing short-range interaction.

 The energy of non-interacting cross-bridges can be written as where $i=1,\dots, N$ and $ V(X_i) $ is a double-well energy of a single cross-bridge, see Fig.~\ref{fig:HSSR}.
-We assume for analytical simplicity that the two conformational positions of the myosin head are represented by the hard spin variable $X_i$ so that in the pre-power stroke state $X_i=0$, and in the post-power stroke state $X_i=-a$, where $a$ is the amount by which the myosin head pulls the actin during the power stroke.
-We set that $V(X_i)=(a+X_i)V_0$ which shows that the pre-power stroke conformation has higher energy than the and post-power stroke conformation with the energy bias equal to $V_0$, see Fig.~\ref{fig:CB}.
-Despite the overall passive nature of the HS model, this bias $V_0$ has an active origin because it is ultimately responsible for the constant tension $T_0$ in the state of isometric contractions.
+We assume for analytical simplicity that the two conformational positions of the myosin head are represented by the hard-spin variable $X_i$ so that in the pre-power stroke state $X_i=0$, and in the post-power stroke state $X_i=-a$, where $a$ is the amount by which the myosin head pulls the actin during the power stroke.
+We set that $V(X_i)=(a+X_i)V_0$ which shows that the pre-power stroke conformation has higher energy than the post-power stroke conformation with the energy bias equal to $V_0$ (in the units of force), see Fig.~\ref{fig:CB}.
+Despite the overall passive (ATP indifferent) nature of the HS model, the parameter $V_0$ has an active origin as it is ultimately responsible for the generation of the tension $T_0$ in the stall state (state of isometric contractions).

-In the HS model each cross-bridge is connected to a common rigid backbone through an elastic spring $\kappa_0$ placed in series with a bi-stable unit.
-The backbone is characterized by a single variable $Y$ and the corresponding interaction energy is of mean-field type where $\kappa_0>0$ is a parameter stabilizing homogeneous distribution of cross-bridge configurations.
+In the HS model, each cross-bridge is connected to a common rigid backbone through an elastic spring $\kappa_0$ placed in series with a bi-stable unit.
+The backbone is characterized by a single variable $Y$, and the corresponding interaction energy is of mean-field type where $\kappa_0>0$ is a parameter stabilizing homogeneous distribution of cross-bridge configurations.

-In addition to this interaction we assume that each element also interacts harmonically with its nearest neighbors through the energy term where $\kappa_J$is the corresponding via a linear stiffness.
-This short-range interaction is perceived to have a steric origin and may originate from the presence of additional myosin heads.
-To have a destabilizing effect on the homogeneous distribution of cross-bridges favored by the mean-field interaction, the parameter $\kappa_J$ should be able to take negative values.
+In addition to this interaction, we assume that each element also interacts harmonically with its nearest neighbors through the energy term where $\kappa_J$ is the corresponding linear stiffness.
+The various potential sources of such short-range interaction were discussed in detail in Sect.
+2. In particular, we showed there that to adequately account for compliance of the filaments and to produce the anticipated destabilizing effect on the homogeneous distribution of cross-bridges, such short-range interaction should be of antiferromagnetic type.
+This means that the parameter $\kappa_J$ should be negative.

 Finally, we assume that the whole half-sarcomere is loaded through an elastic spring with stiffness $\kappa_f>0$, representing the combined elasticities of actin and myosin filaments.
 When the system is loaded in a hard device, an imposed displacement $Z$ is applied to the external spring giving the contribution to the energy